-Philosophy 101 is designed to introduce students to the questions and ideas in the world of thought and the skills of moral reasoning.
-In the context of both classical and contemporary philosophers, the moral principles used to justify how we should live are discussed.
-What are the sources of such principles?
-What are their limitations?
+This course introduces students to the questions and ideas in the world of thought and the skills of moral reasoning.
+In the context of both classical and contemporary philosophers, the moral principles used to justify how we should live are examined.
 An analysis of various moral traditions will seek to answer Socrates' timeless ethical question, "how ought we to live?"
+Western, Eastern, Indigenous, Feminist, and Queer perspectives will be discussed.